A comprehensive FastAPI-based webhook server for automating GitHub repository management and pull request workflows.

 , root approvers are not required - Inheritance: Subdirectories inherit parent OWNERS unless overridden

-Configure IP-based access control:
+Configure IP-based access control for webhook endpoints:

 verify-github-ips: true # Restrict to GitHub's IP ranges